requarks/wiki-docs/search/postgres.md

 title: DB - PostgreSQL
 description: Search Engine Module
 published: true
-date: 2019-07-20T02:55:00.609Z
+date: 2020-06-07T17:15:39.358Z
 tags:
+editor: markdown
 ---

 This engine makes use of the advanced capabilities of PostgreSQL to provide a "good enough" search solution.

-> :warning: You must be running Wiki.js using a PostgreSQL database in order to use this engine!
+> You must be running Wiki.js using a PostgreSQL database in order to use this engine!
 {.is-warning}

 # Requirements